caviyacht/SodaDungeon2Mod/readme.md

 # Known Issues

-## Boss Rush
+## Adventure UI

-The EPH/GPH display shows when it shouldn't.
+- The EPH/GPH display is shown when it shouldn't (v1.1.1; fixed in 1.2.0)
+- The CPH display is shown when you have 0 credits earned (v1.2.0)

 # FAQ